wikimedia/wikipeg/README.md

     times.
 Disabling this check can be helpful if it uncovers false positives -- matches which can not be empty for reasons outside its analysis.
+  * `allowUselessChoice` — if `true`, disables the check for rules which "always match" as other than the last element in a choice.
   * `commonLang` — if `true`, performs some simple modifications to action clauses to make it possible to write test cases that work in both javascript and PHP.
+  * `noAlwaysMatch` — if `true`, disables optimization of rules which always match.
   * `noInlining` — if `true`, disables inlining of simple character classes and repeated character classes.
 This can be useful if you are tracing execution or testing the parser and wish to see every